About

 Ken Mohr, HERA laboratory planners

-A nationally-recognized expert on laboratory design with a specialty in forensic labs, Ken Mohr serves as principal of HERA laboratory planners and its forensic arm Crime Lab Design.
+A nationally-recognized expert on laboratory design with a specialty in forensic labs, Ken Mohr serves as president of HERA laboratory planners and its forensic arm Crime Lab Design.
 Ken has 30 years of programming and planning expertise focused on research and highly technical laboratories for clients around the globe.
 He has collaborated with numerous forensic, government, university, corporate and healthcare clients collecting years of lessons learned from specialty laboratory projects.
 Ken has authored special guideline publications for laboratory design, has published numerous articles and led webinar discussions to help educate others.
 As a veteran speaker of conferences and workshops, Ken most recently presented at the 2019 AIA National Conference about how robotics, simulators and automation can influence a building’s design and operational functionality.

 Sponsorship